 The first was classed as a perfect ‘non-apology apology’; the second didn’t help matters in describing Mr Dao as ‘disruptive and belligerent’.
 It was only at the third attempt did anything like a meaningful apology result.
 But by that stage, the damage had already been done.

-The following blog was run by PRmoment the day.
+The following blog was run by PRmoment the day the story erupted.

 By Guy Corbet, 11 April 2017